 Picture this: It’s 11 p.m. on a Saturday night.
 You’re roused from your slumber by the sound of your dog throwing up all over the bedroom floor.
 With a deep sigh, you crawl out of bed, flip on the light and kneel down to clean it up.
 But wait, you see something dark-colored in the vomit.
 Blood.
 Your heart skips a beat.
-Your dog just threw up blood.
+Your dog is throwing up blood.
 Is a dog vomiting blood life threatening?
 Do you need to rush your dog straight to the emergency clinic?

-Another factor to consider is your dog’s demeanor.
-Is your dog acting fairly normal other than the vomiting, or is he very lethargic and depressed?
-A dog who vomits any amount of blood and is also acting very sick should go to the vet immediately, even if it’s the middle of the night.
+Another factor to consider with a dog vomiting blood is your dog’s demeanor.
+Is your dog acting fairly normal other than throwing up blood, or is he very lethargic and depressed?
+A dog vomiting blood who is also acting very sick should go to the vet immediately, even if it’s the middle of the night.

 If you choose to wait until morning, always call your vet to report what you saw, even if your dog seems to be feeling better.
 “Don’t ever just completely blow it off,” Dr. Diehl says.
 “Even if you don’t see the blood anymore, call and talk with your veterinarian about what your next step should be.”